ga4gh/vrs/schema/vrs/def/SequenceTerminus.rst

        *  - location
           - `IRI <../gks-core-im/core-im.json#/$defs/IRI>`_ | :ref:`Location`
           - 1..1
-          - A location for which the number of systemic copies is described.
+          - The location of the terminus.